 Communicating politics through an image

 Kinsler’s mentor was James Montgomery Flagg, creator of the iconic Uncle Sam “I Want You” poster, and he is keenly aware of the power of an image.
 He fusses over the subtlest of signs: The symbolism conveyed by the sitter’s outfit, the painting’s setting, the size of the canvas, the placement of the finished painting in a building and even the politics of the commissioning institution.
-In 2006, he met his conversational match in Donald Trump.

 “The worse thing you can say about my work is ‘I love it, it looks just like a photograph,” says Kinstler. ”If that’s the case, what do you need me for?”
 A portrait should capture much more than the subject’s mere likeness, he explains.